idmahbub/ppobcurl/README.md

 ## Bugs & Improvements

 Feel free to report me any bug you found.
-I would be also very happy to receive pull requests for improvements and for other PPOB provider as well.
-If you find this package helpful, a donation would be awesome! =)